NUS-IDS/ranlp21-fiqv/code/README.md

 ```
 ## How to run FIQG
 #### FIRS Dataset
-For our datasets (FIRS), the processed data has been shared at https://github.com/NUS-IDS/ranlp21-fiqv/tree/main/processed_data.
+For our datasets (FIRS), the processed data after feature extraction
+has been shared at https://github.com/NUS-IDS/ranlp21-fiqv/tree/main/processed_data.

+Please run the instructions in the README there first to extract the vocabulary and embeddings.[STEP-1]

-Please edit the paths suitably under defs.py while training/testing the model.
-The model expects to find the files  the GloVE embeddings
+Next, edit the paths suitably under defs.py while training/testing the model.
+The specified data directory
-a subdirectory called "fipsq_triples" along with the GloVE embeddings file.
+in defs.py should contain a subdirectory (repeat_q/dataset_name) which contain the processed dataset from the previous step [STEP-1].

 ### Training
 You can now train the model using `models.repeat_q` in `training` mode.
 Here is command to train with